 Zaina Arafat is an LGBTQ Arab/Muslim-American fiction and nonfiction writer.
 She is the author of the novel, You Exist Too Much, which was selected as a most anticipated book for 2020 by O, The Oprah Magazine, Good Morning America, Vogue, Elle and Harper’s Bazaar.
 Her stories and essays have appeared in publications including The New York Times, Granta, The Believer, Virginia Quarterly Review, The Washington Post, The Atlantic, The Christian Science Monitor, BuzzFeed, VICE, Guernica, Literary Hub and NPR.
 In recognition of her work, she was awarded the Arab Women/Migrants from the Middle East fellowship at Jack Jones Literary Arts.
-She holds an M.A. in international affairs from Columbia University and an M.F.A. from Iowa.
+Arafat teaches creative writing at Barnard College.
 She lives in Brooklyn and is currently at work on a collection of essays.